 - a willingness to take on a high level of responsibility.

-Try to get work experience that will enhance your knowledge and develop skills in working with the public, particularly in a retail environment.
+Work experience that develops your skills in working with the public, particularly in a retail environment, is also useful.

 In order to complete your year of pre-registration training in a community pharmacy, you'll need to spend at least 52 weeks in an approved training site under the supervision of a tutor.
 The GPhC website has a list of approved training premises.

 The majority of community pharmacists work in high street pharmacies, in large, multiple retail chains or supermarkets, or independent pharmacies of various sizes.
 The remainder are employed by small or medium-sized chain stores, GP surgeries or health centres.

 Some pharmacists set up their own business.
 The advantages of self-employment include professional independence and personal satisfaction.